-Colour tokens, profiles and palettes
+Colour tokens, profiles and palettes [Informative]

 Colour tokens and colour profiles should be registered in the Portrayal Register in the IHO GI Registry prior to use in Portrayal Catalogues.
 The same colour tokens may be used by different data products.
 Product Specifications should use the same colour tokens as S-101 for feature types and sub-types that are conceptually similar to S-101 feature types.